mvasigh/mwm-smarty-pants-tester/README.md

 ## Question 5

 > In your view, what are the pros and cons of TDD (test driven development).
 When do you think TDD makes more/less sense (if ever)?

+Test driven development is a methodology in which a suite of tests is written for a program before the actual code is written.
+This allows the programmer to write his or her code to meet the conditions of the tests.
+Though I don't have experience with TDD in a team, in my opinion TDD seems best suited for projects without a tight deadline for a first iteration and especially with a larger team, but it can be useful anywhere (given the right context).

+Pros:
+* Fewer bugs, and easier-to-track bugs.
+* Helps keep code modular and focused, allows the programmer to write more concise code as he/she knows the exact functionality needed.
+* Helps to identify design flaws in a program before any program code is written.
+* The team comes out of it with a full suite of unit tests ready to go.

+Cons:
+* Time consuming in the short-term (though it can save dev time and money in long run), meaning that tight deadlines and/or initial budget constraints may make it difficult or impossible.
+* Tests themselves need to be well-written and also maintained over time.
+* Basically requires a whole-team commitment and understanding.

 ## Question 6